-Habitat of particular significance for fisheries management (HPSFM) does not have a policy definition (Ministry for Primary Industries 2012) although work is currently underway to generate one.
-O'Driscoll et al. (2003) reported spawning black cardinalfish mostly from around the North Island, but higher catch rates of juveniles on the northwest Chatham Rise and Puysegur area (O'Driscoll et al 2003).
-In both cases, sample sizes were small so these distributions should be treated with caution.
+Habitat of particular significance for fisheries management (HPSFM) does not have a policy definition (Ministry for Primary Industries 2012).
+O'Driscoll et al (2003) reported spawning black cardinalfish mostly from around the North Island, but higher catch rates of juveniles on the northwest Chatham Rise and Puysegur area (O'Driscoll et al 2003).
+In both areas, sample sizes were small so these distributions should be treated with caution.
 It is not known if there are any direct linkages between the congregation of cardinalfish around features and the corals found on those features.
 Bottom trawling for cardinalfish has the potential to affect features of the habitat that could qualify as habitat of particular significance to fisheries management.